 We have an intake in both September and January of each academic year allowing greater flexibility for students.

 The MSc Football Science and Rehabilitation degree provides an intellectually challenging programme.
 The module content has been designed to provide a high quality education for those students aspiring to work in the field of Football, Medicine, Science and Rehabilitation.
 It has been developed in the light of discussions with clinical partners including the Football Medicine & Performance Association.

-UCLan are pleased to announce that from 2020 students can enrol on the MSc Football Science and Rehabilitation degree course from January as well as September.
+UCLan are pleased to announce that students can enrol on the MSc Football Science and Rehabilitation degree course from January as well as September.
 The two start dates provides maximum flexibility for new students who wish to complete the course alongside other commitments.
 In addition, individual modules can still be taken to form part of a CPD portfolio or credits towards the MSc degree.
 For further information please contact Mark Leather MLeather2@uclan.ac.uk